microsoft/BotFramework-WebChat/docs/SPEECH.md

 You can present a splash screen with a tap-to-continue button, which will ready the engine by sending an empty utterance to unblock Safari.

+#### Special considerations for Cordova on Android

+Cordova apps require additional permission for speech synthesis on Android.
+An example plugin that works with Web Chat is the [`cordova-plugin-k-webrtc-permission`](https://www.npmjs.com/package/cordova-plugin-k-webrtc-permission).
+Please note that this plugin can enable permissions beyond the necessary scope for Web Chat, and developers should only enable what their particular application needs.

 ## Setting up Web Chat

 To use Cognitive Services in Web Chat, you will need to add minimal setup code to set up Web Chat with your Cognitive Services subscription.